NealMatta/udemy-react-2023-playground/19 Diving into Redux/notes.md

 -   When setting new state in the dispatch function, you need to set **all** state.
 Setting new state overrides the state, not just updates the value
 -   **Never** mutate the state but always override the state
     -   Objects and arrays are references so mutating the state leads to bugs and unwanted side effects

+# 299. Redux Toolkit

+-   Redux Toolkit can be used to make using Redux much much easier
+    -   For example, rather than having to individually be calling out the actions, Redux Toolkit intelligently does that for us
+    -   There's a ton more examples like this in the index.js slide -